Convergence of the Probabilistic Interpretation of Modulus: Convergence of discrete harmonic functions

-Next we need to construct a sub-orthodiagonal map which has distance at least $\lambda^{1/4}$ from $A\cup B$, putting us in the setting for many of the tools developed in the previous section.
+To begin, we will construct a sub-orthodiagonal map which has distance at least $\lambda^{1/4}$ from $A\cup B$, putting us in the setting for many of the tools developed in the previous section.
 This task is accomplished in the following construction and claim.
 Let $P$ be the set of all inner faces $Q$ of $G$ such that dist$(Q, A \cup B) \geq \lambda^{1/4}$, and let $G[P]$ be the subgraph of $G$ that is the union of the boundaries of the faces in $P$.
 Note that $G[P]$ may be composed of more than one block (i.e.~maximal 2-connected component).

 \begin{claim} The set $P$ is nonempty.
 The inner faces of $G[P]$ are precisely the elements of $P$, and every point $p$ on the boundary of the outer face of $G[P]$ is either in $T_1 \cup T_2$ or satisfies